bigandy/big-andy.co.uk/content/plugins/gutenberg/readme.txt

 The more the merrier!
 To get started, check out our <a href="https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md">guide for contributors</a>.

 == Changelog ==

+= 1.5.1 =

+* New design for the inserter with tabs at the top and more space for text.
+* Fix problem with Firefox and the meta-boxes resize script.
+* Fix issue with Classic Text description showing without focus.

+= 1.5.0 =

+* Set Gutenberg as the default editor (still allow creating new posts in Classic Editor).
+* Add metabox support—this is an initial pass at supporting existing meta-boxes without intervention.
+* Display inserter button between blocks.
+* Improve block navigation performance.
+* Hide core namespace in comment serialization. wp:core/gallery becomes wp:gallery.
+* Implement a dropdown for Publish flow.
+* Allow multiselect to work on shift-click.
+* Insert new block from title on enter.
+* Use a dropdown for the block menu (settings, delete, edit as HTML).
+* Add expandable panel for post visibility.
+* Add expandable panel for post scheduling.
+* Implement more inline formatting boundaries.
+* Better clearing of block selection.
+* Show placeholder hint for slash autocomplete on new text blocks.
+* Remove multi-selection header in favor of default block controls (mover and menu).
+* Allow blocks to disable HTML edit mode.
+* Adjust transition and delay of inserter between blocks.
+* Added text color option for button block.
+* Hide extended settings if sidebar is closed.
+* New embed icons.
+* Move the store initialization to a dedicated component.
+* Improve scroll position of scrollable elements.
+* Drop undefined blocks from recent blocks.
+* Update HTML block description.
+* Update embed block description.
+* Add description for classic block.
+* PHPCS-specific improvements.
+* Add a default block icon.
+* Adjust line height of classic text to match paragraph blocks.
+* Adjust filter order in classic block so plugins that extend it can work properly.
+* Set textarea value as prop and not children.
+* Fix mobile issues with block setting menu.
+* Fix undefined colors warning.
+* Fix broken upload button on image placeholder.
+* Fix post edit URL when saving a post/page/CPT.
+* Fix conflict with new TinyMCE version and heading blocks.
+* Tweak block sibling element for better target surface.
+* Avoid loading Gutenberg assets on non-Gutenberg pages.
+* Adjust Jest configuration.
+* Document supportAnchor in block API.
+* Updated TinyMCE to latest.
+* Document block name usage in serialization and add example of serialized block.
+* Updated FAQ section.
+* Upgrade React and Enzyme dependencies.

 = 1.4.0 =